IfanFYS/Technoskill-1.0-Team-2/README.md

 <img src="FIGMA\LoginPage.jpeg" width="500" style="border-radius: 10px;">
 </p>

 If the user tries to login without entering a username and/or password an error will show up.
-Similarly, if the user tries to login using the wrong username and/or password for an account, a different error will show up *(These errors wild be shown in practice in the youtube demo in the end of the page)*.
+Similarly, if the user tries to login using the wrong username and/or password for an account, a different error will show up *(These errors will be shown in practice in the youtube demo in the end of the page)*.
 If the user hasn't made an account yet, they can click on the register tab in the navbar or click the following text below to enter the register page.

 <p align="center">
 <img src="FIGMA\LoginPagetoRegister.jpeg" width="250" style="border-radius: 10px;">